Enhancing Retail Store Clustering: The Key Role of Customer Preferences

 TwitterLinkedInFacebookEmail

-But there are severe shortcomings to this method.
-Most importantly, it doesn’t take into account customer preferences.
-It simply groups stores by their ability to sell without diving more deeply.
-It assumes an “A” store in Brooklyn is the same as an “A” in Beverly Hills, Miami, or Vancouver.
-But the fact is the customers shopping in those “A” stores likely have very different preferences.
-That’s why retail sales volume group clustering has come under fire.
+However, this method has significant limitations.
+Most notably, it ignores customer profiles.
+It groups stores based on sales without considering deeper insights.
+It assumes an “A” store in Brooklyn operates the same as an “A” store in Beverly Hills, Miami, or Vancouver.
+In reality, customers in these locations have distinct preferences.
+That’s why relying solely on sales volume for store clustering has faced criticism

 See also: Why Your Retail Store Clustering Method Doesn’t Work